A Cryptographic Test of Quantumness and Certifiable Randomness from a Single Quantum Device: Introduction

-This result has implications for an important milestone in the experimental realization of quantum computers, namely ``quantum supremacy'': a proof that an (untrusted) quantum computing device performs some computational task that cannot be solved classically without impractical resources.
+\paragraph{Quantum Supremacy.} The qubit certification protocol described above has implications for an important milestone in the experimental realization of quantum computers, namely ``quantum supremacy'': a proof that an (untrusted) quantum computing device performs some computational task that cannot be solved classically without impractical resources.
 While this could in principle be achieved by demonstrating quantum factoring, the latter requires quantum resources well beyond the capability of near term experiments.
 Instead current proposals are based on sampling problems (see e.g.~\cite{harrow2017quantum} for a recent survey).
 The major challenge for these proposals is verifying that the quantum computer did indeed sample from the desired probability distribution, and all existing proposals rely on exponential time classical algorithms for verification.
-By contrast, our single round test provides a proof of quantumness that can be verified by a classical verifier in polynomial time.
+By contrast, our supremacy provides a proof of quantumness that can be verified by a classical verifier in polynomial time.
 This proposal seems promising from a practical viewpoint --- indeed, even using off-the-shelf bounds for LWE-based cryptography suggests that a protocol providing $50$ bits of security could be implemented with a quantum device of around $2000$ qubits (see e.g.~\cite{lindner2011better}).
 It would be worth exploring whether there are clever implementations of this scheme that can lead to a protocol in the $200-500$ qubit range.

-Our protocol is robust to a device that only successfully answers the verifier's challenges with a sufficiently large, but constant, success probability; it would be interesting to explore whether such a device could be implemented without resorting to general fault-tolerance techniques.
+Another challenge in making our proposal suitable for near term devices is fault tolerance.
+While our protocol will require some level of fault-tolerance, the hope is that it might not require general fault-tolerance techniques, due to its robustness: our protocol is robust to a device that only successfully answers the verifier's challenges with a sufficiently large, but constant, success probability.

 \paragraph{Certifiable randomness.}